wgsl-tooling-wg/wgsl-linker/packages/linker/Internals.md

 - _link_ - create a merged wgsl string, starting from a root fragment in the registry.
-  The merged wgsl string contains only vanilla wgsl, all extended syntax (import, export, #if) is processed and the extended syntax is removed.
+  The merged wgsl string contains only vanilla wgsl, all extended syntax (import, export) is processed and the extended syntax is removed.

 ## Linking phases